-- As an integrated report, the BASF Report also serves as progress report with regard to U.N.
+- As an integrated report, the BASF Report also serves as a progress report in terms of U.N.
 Global Compact

 - Sustainability reporting follows Global Reporting Initiative’s G4 “comprehensive” international guidelines

-The BASF Report combines the major financial and non-financial information necessary to thoroughly evaluate our performance.
-We select the report’s topics based on the principles of materiality, sustainability context, completeness, balance, and stakeholder inclusion.
+The BASF Report combines the major ﬁnancial and non-ﬁnancial information necessary to thoroughly evaluate our performance.
+We select the report’s topics based on the following reporting principles: materiality, sustainability context, completeness, balance, and stakeholder inclusion.
 In addition to our integrated report, we publish further information online.
 Links to this supplementary information are provided in each chapter.

 More on the Global Compact